ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 :::

 :::note
-DELETE FROM requires the ALTER DELETE privledge:
+DELETE FROM requires the ALTER DELETE privilege:
 ```sql
 grant ALTER DELETE ON db.table to username;
 ```